-Contract accounting requires significant judgment by the Company's management with respect to estimating contract revenues and costs.
+Contract accounting requires significant judgment by the Company's management with respect to estimating contract revenues and costs and making assumptions for possible schedule and technical issues.
+These costs include planned costs for all phases of the contract and, if needed, costs for any technical issues that arise.
 Due to the nature and complexity of many of our contracts, the estimation of total revenues and costs at completion is subject to many variables and often difficult to predict accurately.
 As a result, it has, and could in the future, be possible that the Company's estimates when accounting for contracts may prove to be materially incorrect.